-After a cesarean section, it might feel impossible to get your body back into pre-baby shape.
-But take heart, a little dedication and patience goes a long way in getting your body back.
-While pregnancy itself takes a toll on your pelvic floor and abdominal muscles, c-sections cause even more stress to this area.
+After a cesarean section, it might feel impossible to get your body back into prebaby shape.
+But take heart, a little dedication and patience goes a long way in reducing your stomach after C-section.
+While pregnancy itself takes a toll on your pelvic floor and abdominal muscles, C-sections cause even more stress to this area.
 Due to this, extra care and dedication is needed to rebuild and restore the belly.
-While it may take more work, it is not impossible to lose the post-c-section pooch.
+While it may take more work, it is not impossible to lose the post-C-section pooch.

 You Are What You Eat

 Eat a healthy diet to promote a flat stomach.
 Diet and exercise go hand in hand, especially when targeting the belly.
 Cut out as much processed foods as possible, while increasing the amounts of produce, lean meats and healthy fats.
 Focus on the quality of your food, not the quantity.

 If you are breastfeeding, dieting is a no-no. You need at least 1,800 to 2,000 calories each day to maintain a quality milk supply if you are sedentary and more if you are active, according to the U.S. Department of Health and Human Services.
 This is because breastfeeding burns a ton of calories, helping you to lose weight.
 It may even tighten your pooch, as nursing contracts your uterus and helps it return to prebaby size.

 One of the easiest ways to begin losing weight after baby is by walking.
 This is a low-impact exercise that burns calories and helps rev up your metabolism.
 Walking, like most exercise, can help lift your mood and increase your energy — much needed with all those sleepless nights.
 It's easy to get your baby involved in your walking routine too; all you need is a stroller.
 If you don't enjoy walking solo, grab a friend, your husband or join a stroller walking club in your area.